 A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-To add one to your home, reach out to an expert for smart thermostat installation in Manassas.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
+To add one to your home, call your nearest expert for smart thermostat installation in Manassas.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it for the next homeowner.
+• Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.

-To reset, first write down your temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 Once you have recorded your preferences, go to Settings, select Reset and press.
 You will then have five options:

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+• Restart: Deactivates your Nest before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-• Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi